 US would bar full ban on trans athletes but allow exceptions

-WASHINGTON (AP) — Schools and colleges across the U.S. would be forbidden from enacting outright bans on transgender athletes under a proposal released Thursday from the Biden administration, but teams could create some limits in certain cases — for example, to ensure fairness.
+WASHINGTON — Schools and colleges across the U.S. would be forbidden from enacting outright bans on transgender athletes under a proposal released Thursday by the Biden administration, but teams could create some limits in certain cases — for example, to ensure fairness.

 It must undergo a lengthy approval process, however, and it’s almost certain to face challenges.
 While opponents sharply criticized the proposal, some advocates for transgender athletes were concerned that it did not go far enough.